 15.3.4.
 Coherence - other statistics

 EGSS statistics are not compared to these statistics.
-They make use of both business statistics and foreign trade statistics.
+They make use of both business statistics and foreign trade statistics, as well as some physical agricultural and energy statistics to calculate the EGSS.

 15.4.
 Coherence - internal

-The data on market activities are calculated at the individual enterprise level, with data taken from the FPB enterprise database used for all calculations with respect to the NA.
+The data on market activities for output, gross value added, exports and employment are calculated at the individual enterprise level, with data taken from the FPB enterprise database which is used for all calculations with respect to the National Accounts.

-The data on non-market and ancillary activities are sourced from the 2022 EPEA, the 2023 EPEA not yet being ready.
+The data on non-market and ancillary activities are sourced from the 2023 EPEA calculations, the 2024 EPEA not yet being ready.

-This year we used 0.08 FTEs.
-However, this is barely enough to generate a set of results.
-It is almost impossible to work on improvements, let alone update the 2018 EGSS survey.
+This year we used 0.18 FTEs.
+This allowed us to work on some improvements.
+However, an update of our 2018 survey is out of the question with these limited resources.
 A minimum of 0.5 FTEs is necessary during non-survey years.
 In order to keep the database of individual organisations constantly up to date 1 FTE is necessary.

 16.1.
 Cost and Burden - other accounts

-The costs to generate a set of results for this account can be limited to a minimum.
+We limit the costs to generate a set of results for this account out of necessity, due to a shortage of resources.
 However, this requires the use of a lot of assumptions, some more heroic than others.
-As a consequence, quality improvements are all but impossible.
-In order to guarantee the quality of the database of individual organisations, this database should be kept up to date permanently.
-Consequently, the EGSS is one of the more labour intensive environmental economic accounts if highest standards with respect to data quality are to be upheld.
+As a consequence, quality improvements can only be obtained in a piecemeal fashion.
+In order to guarantee the quality of the database of individual organisations, this database should be kept up to date permanently, which would require 1 FTE.
+The EGSS can be considered one of the more labour intensive environmental economic accounts if highest standards with respect to data quality are to be upheld.

 17.1.
 Data revision - policy